PlateUp!: Gameplay

+Two players (red, green) in a run.
+Customers (orange) are seen in various phases of dining at the restaurant.

 PlateUp! is a co-op restaurant management simulation video game for one to four players, where players must operate a restaurant by taking orders, preparing food, serving food, and cleaning dishes.
 Taking too long for these tasks causes customers to become disgruntled, causing the players to lose the game.
 The game is structured into days: after each day, randomly generated upgrades are offered to players to purchase, such as a new sink or stovetop.
-Every three days, players must also choose between one of three cards that increase difficulty and permanently alter their run, either by increasing the complexity of the menu players must serve or by changing the behavior of the customers.
+Between days players must also choose one of two cards that increase difficulty and permanently alter their run, either by increasing the complexity of the menu, modifying player mechanics, or changing the behavior of the customers.

-The game is structured into runs, each lasting up to 15 days.
+The game is structured into runs, each normally lasting up to 15 days.
 Between runs, players have a warehouse where they can progress, unlocking new features after each attempt in a roguelike fashion.
 The warehouse also allows players to select parameters for their next restaurant.